-A regular exercise and stretching routine is important to keep the body flexible.
+A regular exercise and stretching routine are important to keep the body flexible.
 It helps to enable movement through the reduction of the related pain, maintain and increase range of motion, reduce fatigue, and it lets you look and feel better.

-An effective exercise routine therefore:
+An effective exercise routine, therefore:

 - Keeps joints supple

 - Strengthens muscles around the joints